You are here

 Trip from Dushanbe to Jirgital.

-Pamir firn plateau, according to E.V.
-Timashiev (1954), is an alpine horizontal surface of a considerable area, preserved among sharp ridges and deep gorges.
 It is located at an altitude of about 6 kilometers above sea level and is limited by steep slopes with a relative height of up to 2 kilometers.
+The surface of the plateau is covered with snow and firn covers, the thickness of which is measured in many tens of meters.

-The length along the axial line (from the east, northeast to the west, southwest) is about 12 kilometers, the width (from the south, southeast to the north, northwest) is about 3 kilometers, the area is 20 square kilometers, framing the slopes - about 31 square kilometers.
+The plateau extends from the crest of the Academy of Sciences ridge to the west, along the main watershed of the Peter the Great ridge, on its northern side.
+It has the following largest dimensions: length along the axial line (from east, northeast to west, southwest) about 12 kilometers, width (from south, southeast to north, northwest) about 3 kilometers, area - 20 square kilometers, framing slopes - about 31 square kilometers.

 Vladimir Iosifovich Racek, “The Five Highest Peaks of the USSR”, Uzbekistan Publishing House, Tashkent, 1975.